 And if you choose to edit podcasts in a genre that you love, you can learn, be entertained and paid all at the same time!

 11. Podcast Producer

-But in year 1, I made $0 in podcast advertising.
+But in year 1, I made $0 from my podcast.
 So if you’re looking for money tomorrow, I wouldn’t recommend this route.

-If you have some patience and a passion toward a topic (even if you don’t make a dime for a while), podcasting could be good for you.
+If you have some patience and a passion for a topic (even if you don’t make a dime for a while), podcasting could be good for you.

 Here are some compelling reasons to start a podcast.

 12. Graphic Designer